JohnnyLdeAlba/enigmav/README.md

 # Known Issues

-- Recover password by email does not currently work and needs to be updated.
+- Recovering passwords by email no longer works and needs to be updated.
 - Youtube links do not show up when attached due to using obsolete embed code.

 # Installing Enigma V